yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 - Talend Studio 7.1.1 must be installed.

-- This patch is dependent to the patch https://jira.talendforge.org/browse/TPS-3856, please install that patch <PATCH_NAME> first.
+- This patch is dependent to the patch mentioned in https://jira.talendforge.org/browse/TPS-3856, please install that patch or any patch after that first.

 ## Installation